controlplane-com/terraform-provider-cpln/docs/resources/domain.md

 During the creation of a domain, Control Plane will verify that the DNS entries exists.
 If they do not exist, the Terraform script will fail.

 The APEX domain is required to be added to one of the orgs.
-Any subdomain within that org will not need the TXT records.
-Any subdomain added to another org will require the TXT records be added.
+Any subdomain within that org will not need the `TXT` validation record.
+Any subdomain added to another org will require the `TXT` validation record be added.

 ## Declaration

 ### Required

-- **name** (String) Domain name. (e.g., example.com / test.example.com).
+- **name** (String) Domain name. (e.g., `example.com` / `test.example.com`).
 Control Plane will validate the existence of the domain with DNS.
 Create and Update will fail if the required DNS entries cannot be validated.

 ~> **Note** For a subdomain, include a `depends_on` property that points to the APEX domain declaration if the APEX was created in the same org.